totallyquiche/CRUDy/README.md

 ### Create a New Page

-Add a new route to the `$routes` array in `routes.php`.
+Add a new route to the `$routes` array in `App/Routes/http.php`.
 You can either specify a controller and method or an anonymous function.
 The method/function you define should return a string (this is what gets rendered).

 ```php
 $routes = [